earth-mover/icechunk/docs/README.md

 1. Run `poetry shell` from the `/docs` directory
 2. Start the MkDocs development server: `mkdocs serve`

+Alternatively you can run `poetry run mkdocs serve`

 !!! tip
     You can use the optional `--dirty` flag to only rebuild changed files, although you may need to restart if you make changes to `mkdocs.yaml`.